 GCVB is an online marketing agency for DACH markets that was founded to support brands in the region.
 Whether it’s pathfinder marketing to explore consumer interest, content strategy & creation, digital marketing, media relations, or support for empowering your regional communications network, our knowledge will help you succeed in the DACH region.

 Quick Tip: B2B and age groups

 You will certainly want to reach your customers through social media channels.
 But in a B2B context, you need to be aware of fundamental structures in Germany’ business world.

 For your sales-oriented marketing activities, it’s imperative to know who signs off the purchasing orders for your sales.
 And here, you could be facing a generational divide that requires a multi-faceted strategy for business social media, such as LinkedIn.
 Currently, most of the users of any product and service are Millennials, but most of the actual buyers may not be.
 More likely, the corporate buyers are Gen X. Read more in our blog article …

 The following authorities can support you on your way to the DACH region.

 Selling in Germany / exporting to Germany:

-Department of Commerce (U.S.) with advice on key markets opportunities, entry strategies, technical requirements for products
+Department of Commerce (U.S.) with advice on market opportunities, strategies, technical product requirements

 Department for International Trade (UK) with a detailed view on opportunities for various industries